rocketinsights/terraform-blog-default-tags/README.md

 ```

 ### Conclusion
-Terraform default tags for AWS is an easy way to **add metadata to all AWS resources**.
+Terraform default tags for AWS are an easy way to **add metadata to all AWS resources**.
 Defining the default tags in one code location follows the best practice of **DRY (Don't Repeat Yourself)**.
 If you have complex tagging requirements, **Terraform is customizable** to meet your needs.